renkun-ken/rlist-tutorial/Getting-started/File-formats.md

 It is obvious that each line represents a record and columns can be distinguished by comma.
 In R reading a `csv` file is simple: `read.csv()` can handle it easily.

-However, when it comes to non-tabular data, standard CSV format and the reader functions certainly do not handle it as well as it does with tabular data.
-Recall the following table in which a non-tabular data is demonstrated:
+However, when it comes to non-tabular data, standard CSV format and the reader functions do not handle it so well as it does with tabular data.
+Recall the following table representing a non-tabular dataset:

 | Name | Age | Interests | Expertise |
 |------|-----|----------|----------|